google/codeworld/web/help/GuideUnit1.md

     because it isn't used anywhere in the meaning of that special `program` variable.

-All about functions
+All About Functions
 -------------------

 All of the code you've written so far has made use of functions.
-These are important tools you'll use in your coding, so let's investigate them in more detail.
+These are important tools you'll be using very often in your coding.
+Let's investigate them in more detail.

-> A **function** is a relationship that associates each possible input with a
+> A **function** is a relationship that associates each possible argument or input with a
-> specific result.
+> specific result or output.

 **************************************************
 *    input     .----------.     output